 With junior employees, you are searching for potential and culture fit, which means you need to understand their raw skills and personality to assess how they would fit into the broader team environment and company culture.

 The best types of questions to ask during an interview will give you a sense of how prospective lawyers approach and resolve different scenarios.
 Ask a question like, “Can you tell me about an experience where you hit a roadblock or missed a deadline?”
 This type of question invites the candidate to talk about how they solve problems and learn from their experiences, which tend to be key in predicting future job success.
 Here are some examples of small law firm interview questions.

 It’s also a good idea to push candidates into exploring difficult scenarios they might not be prepared to discuss, ones that ideally relate directly to problems they would encounter at your firm.
 As you listen to their response, you’ll get a much better picture of how they would perform if they were really working for you.

-With senior executives, you need to drill deeply into prior experience, management skills, real life scenarios, and problem-solving abilities first.
+With senior executives, you need to drill deeply into prior experience, management skills, real-life scenarios, and problem-solving abilities first.
 Personality and culture fit are important here too, but they come after an assessment of whether the candidate can actually perform senior-level job requirements.
 Ask them to put together a five-to-ten-minute presentation on what they would do in their first 30, 60, and 90 days on the job to ensure that they are successful.